Robin Knox-Johnston: Circumnavigation of the Earth

-Further exploits
+Further exploits and later life

 In 1970 (with Leslie Williams) and in 1974 (with Gerry Boxall), Knox-Johnston won the two-handed Round Britain Race.
 Knox-Johnston, Williams and their crew, which included Peter Blake, took line honours of the 1971 Cape Town to Rio Race.
-Williams and Knox-Johnston jointly skippered (with Blake a crew member again) maxi yacht Heath's Condor in the 1977 Whitbread Round the World Race.
+Williams and Knox-Johnston jointly skippered (with Blake a crew member again) the maxi yacht Heath's Condor in the 1977 Whitbread Round the World Race.
 They took the line honours in the second and fourth leg, the ones which Knox-Johnston skippered.

 Knox-Johnston and Blake (who acted as co-skippers) won the Jules Verne Trophy for the fastest circumnavigation in 1994.
 Their time was 74 days 22 hours 18 minutes and 22 seconds.
 It was their second attempt to win this prize after their first one in 1992 had to be aborted when their catamaran Enza hit an object which tore a hole in the starboard hull.

 In 1992, he was awarded the Harold Spencer-Jones Gold Medal by the Royal Institute of Navigation in recognition of his contributions to navigation.
 From 1992 to 2001, Knox-Johnston was president of the Sail Training Association.
 During his tenure the money was collected to replace the STA's vessels Sir Winston Churchill and Malcolm Miller with the new, larger brigs Prince William and Stavros S. Niarchos.
 He was trustee of the National Maritime Museum at Greenwich from 1992 to 2002 and still is trustee of the National Maritime Museum – Cornwall at Falmouth, where Suhaili is berthed today.
 The yacht has been refitted and took part in the Round the Island Race in June 2005.

-He was created a knight bachelor in 1995, allowing him to use the honorific title "Sir" in front of his first name.
+Knox-Johnston was knighted in the 1995 Birthday Honours for services to yachting.
 He has been a Liveryman of the Honourable Company of Master Mariners and a Younger Brother of Trinity House.

 In 1996, Knox-Johnston established the first Clipper Round the World Yacht Race and has since worked with the Clipper Ventures company as chairman to progress the race to higher levels every year.
 It is perhaps his greatest achievement to have introduced so many people to competitive sailing via their involvement in Clipper Ventures.